 The best mattresses for back pain are durable.
 The durability of the mattress will be determined by its build quality and design.
 A modern brand that relies on sleep science and research to develop its products are typically crafted with longevity in mind.

 Spine Alignment & Pressure Relief

 A medium firm mattress could provide much comfort when dealing with the pain of degenerative disc disease.
-A presure relieving mattress provides perfect spine alignment without a hint of contortion.
+A pressure-relieving mattress provides perfect spine alignment without a hint of contortion.
 A mattress that is too soft or too hard may not have the ability to align the spine to aid pain relief.

-Compatibility With Adjustable Base
+Compatibility with Adjustable Base

 The best mattress for degenerative back disease works well in tandem with an adjustable base.
 An adjustable bed base gives foot and head elevation at the touch of a button.
 When sleeping with back pain an elevated back and knees can offer much comfort.
 Some luxury bed bases have additional massage functions, night lights, and USB charging cables at reasonable prices.
-A quality mattres and adjustable bed base could bring restorative sleep back into your life, allowing you to sleep comfortably and heal.
+A quality mattress and adjustable bed base could bring restorative sleep back into your life, allowing you to sleep comfortably and heal.

 Comforting Pressure Relief

 Innerspring or AirFoam™

 Some Innerspring mattresses may be too bouncy for those with back pain.